 On these topics, she has published two books and a number of articles.
 She has taken part in several joint research projects with various public and private institutions.
 Read more

-Her research interests include French as a lingua franca in the 18th and 19th centuries, translation studies and diachronic lexicology.
+She is a member of the LEPA Research Area “Legality and participation in the processes of democratisation” (with particular reference to Mediterranean and Eastern European areas) and the Erasmus Commission of the Department.
+Her research interests include French as a lingua franca in the 18th and 19th centuries, translation studies, and diachronic lexicology.
 She has published volumes and articles in national and international collected volumes and journals focusing on the language of the Countess of Albany, the Italian translations of Chateaubriand and the Dictionnaire critique de la langue française by Jean-François Féraud.
 Read more

 His main field of research is the development of democratic ideas and lexicon in Europe, and especially in France, during the XIXth Century.
 Read more

-She got her PhD in History of Modern and Contemporary European Political Thought at the University of Perugia.
+She received her PhD in History of Modern and Contemporary European Political Thought at the University of Perugia.
 She is a member of the Editorial Board of the journal “Il Pensiero Politico”.
-She spent several periods of study in the United States, in particular she was hosted at the “Eric Voegelin Institute” of the Louisiana State University, and attended many of the annual meetings of the “American Political Science Association-Eric Voegelin Society”.
-She has published monographs and articles in journals of national and international interest.
+She spent several research periods in the United States, in particular she was hosted at the “Eric Voegelin Institute” of the Louisiana State University, and attended many of the annual meetings of the “American Political Science Association-Eric Voegelin Society”.
+She has published books and articles in national and international journals.
 Read more

+She teaches History of International Organizations and History of Cooperation and Development Policies in the Master’s degree program in International Relations.
 She is a member of the Scientific board of the book series “Storia delle organizzazioni internazionali e dei processi e movimenti di cooperazione internazionale” (Cedam/Kluwer), and a member of the research group for the publication of the Italian diplomatic documents (Series G – International organizations and global questions).
-Her publications include essays and articles on the history of international aid during the Cold War years, on Italian foreign aid and on US foreign policy.
+Her publications include articles on the history of international aid during the Cold War years, on Italian foreign aid and on US foreign policy.
 Her research interests include North-South economic and political relations; the history of the UN and its specialized agencies; the reform and democratization of international organizations.
 Read more

 His research interests range from comics in translation, to corpus-based translation studies and news translation.
-His publications include the volumes (all published by Routledge) Translation-driven corpora (2012) Comics in Translations (2008, editor) and Corpora in Translator Education (2003, co-editor), and articles in a number of journals and edited volumes.
+His publications include the volumes Comics in Translations (Routledge, 2008, editor), Translation-driven corpora (Routledge, 2012), News Media Translation (Cambridge University Press, 2021), several articles in peer-reviewed journals and edited volumes, and entries in encyclopaedias and handbooks.
 He is co-editor of the online translation journal inTRAlinea, and is in the advisory board of various international journals.
 Read more